cybercongress/cybernomics/bostrom_simulation/README.md

 ## Investments into infrastructure

-Target goal of simulation is to estimate revenue of 1 validator in ETH Equvivalent, given that all validators have commision (`validator_commission`)  equals to 10% and that there are 92 validators (`max_validator_count`).
+Target goal of simulation is to estimate revenue of 1 validator in ETH Equvivalent, given that all validators have commission (`validator_commission`)  equals to 10% and that there are 92 validators (`max_validator_count`).

 `validator_revenue` is defined by formula: